 Mark the Lockset Location

-First, mark the location of the existing door.
+First, mark the location of the existing gateway.
 It’s a good idea to mark it on the wall or ceiling so that you won’t forget where it is.
-Once the wall or ceiling is marked, it’s easy to find the new door when the time comes.
+Once the wall or ceiling is marked, it’s easy to find the new gateway when the time comes.

-Second, mark the location of the new door on the jamb or the architrave.
-Make sure the location is clear so that anyone looking through the window can see where the door is located.
+Second, mark the location of the new gate on the jamb or the architrave.
+Make sure the location is clear so that anyone looking through the window can see where the gate is located.